badmuffin/badmuffin/README.md

 # Hi folks 👋
 ### My name is Abhijeet Sharma, a Computer Science Undergraduate

+- I'm a Software Developer Intern working at a startup.
 - I'm also an esteemed member of the Linux cult & FOSS enthusiast.
 - I'm a contributor @GSSoC2024.
 - I’m currently learning fullstack development.
 - I'm also a Google certified UI/UX designer specialized in crafting user-centric and minimal UIs.
-- Previously worked as a Web Development Intern at an early-stage startup

 <h2 align="left">Leetcode Info<h2>
 <p align="left">